1983 Stanley Cup playoffs: (A1) Boston Bruins vs. (A4) Quebec Nordiques

 This was the second playoff series meeting between these two teams.
 This was a rematch of the previous year's Adams Division Finals, in which Quebec won in seven games.

 (A2) Montreal Canadiens vs. (A3) Buffalo Sabres

 This was the third playoff series meeting between these two teams.
-Both teams split their previous two meetings.
+The teams split their previous two meetings.
 They last met in the 1975 Stanley Cup Semifinals, in which Buffalo won in six games.

 (P1) Philadelphia Flyers vs. (P4) New York Rangers

 This was the fifth playoff series meeting between these two teams.
-Both teams have split their previous four meetings.
+The teams had split their previous four meetings.
 This was a rematch of last year's Patrick Division Semifinals, in which New York won 3–1.

 (P2) New York Islanders vs. (P3) Washington Capitals

 This was the first playoff series meeting between these two teams.

 Clarence Campbell Conference

 (N1) Chicago Black Hawks vs. (N4) St. Louis Blues

 This was the fourth playoff series meeting between these two teams.
 Chicago won all three previous meetings.
 This was a rematch of last year's Norris Division Finals, in which Chicago won in six games.